 You can also link to files from your Google Drive or Dropbox and Slack syncs them up automatically for you.
-The search tool of Slack is one of the best ever you would find in a team management app.
-You can search using the group hashtags, the estimated time period of its posting or by selecting the specific person who made the post.
+The search tool in Slack is one of the best ever you would find in a team management app.
+You can search using the group hashtags, the estimated time period of its posting, or by selecting the specific person who made the post.
+Additionally, you can also learn how to schedule messages very easily.
+Moreover, learning how to record and share audio/video files on Slack is no rocket science either.
+Slack makes managing projects just that easy.

-Trello is by far the easiest to use and simple-yet-powerful team and project management app you’ll ever come across.
+If you are looking for the best project management software with little to no learning curve, Trello is by far the easiest to use.
+This simple-yet-powerful team and project management app is all you’ll ever need.
 The simplicity of using Trello makes project management fun again and brings it out of the office boardroom.
-A Trello project (or board, as it is called), is composed of three major elements:
+A Trello project (or board, as it is called), is composed of three major elements: Boards, Lists, and Cards.

 These Cards could be voted upon, commented or even files could be shared across them.
 Linking to files from your Google Drive or Dropbox is also supported by Trello.
 Labels make it easy for people to organize tasks based on the type of work.